Want to save this article for later?

 This also means systems and processes have been set up so that your customers can engage with you on the channels and platforms that they prefer.
 And you can shepherd them into various nurturing funnels that can strengthen this relationship with them.

 You cannot expect to build customers for life if you’re sending generic, one-message-fits-all notifications.
 You have to be sending marketing messages that match where each user is at or what each user likes.
-Think: Netflix recommending the latest animated TV series to a user who has young children.
+Think: Netflix recommending the latest educational TV series to a user who has young children that now must be homeschooled.

 For this, you will need the proper marketing technology stack.
 Firstly, mobile app analytics so you know what your customers do in the app and where they’re at in the buyer journey.
 Then you’ll need tools to segment your users into smaller, more niche audiences.
 Next comes marketing automation tools to engage those segments with relevant messaging for each user.